hqrshguptq/hqrshguptq/README.md

 - 👯 looking to collaborate to Open Source Organisations.
 - 😄 pronouns: he/him.
 - ⚡  fun fact: I can solve a Rubik's Cube under a minute.
+- 🦕  quote: Cross all the Software-Dev Hurdles like the DINO above and brighten your SCORE.

 🏡 [website][website] **|**
 📺 [youtube][youtube] **|**